hugh-maaskant/IoTAS/Docs/04_Device_Design.md

 # 04 Device Design

-The design of the IoT Smart Speaker Device (Device for short) emulation component is a rather straighforward .NET 5 Console App that proceeds in a linear fashion.
+The design of the IoT Smart Speaker Device (Device for short) emulation subsystem is a rather straighforward .NET 5 Console App that proceeds in a linear fashion.

 The App starts by asking the interactive user to enter a ```DeviceID```.
 It currently is the user's responsability to ensure no duplicate IDs are entered.
 Once a valid ```DeviceID``` has been obtained, the program sets a ```Ctrl-C``` handler, configures the SignalR connection, starts the connection, and registers the Device with the server.